dyne/Zenroom/README.md

 operations using elliptic curve arithmetics.

-The Zenroom VM is very small, has **no external dependency**, is fully deterministic and ready to run **end-to-end encryption** on any platform: desktop, embedded, mobile, cloud and even web browsers.
+The Zenroom VM is very small, has **no external dependency**, is fully deterministic and ready to run **end-to-end encryption** on any
+platform: desktop, embedded, mobile, cloud micro-services, web browsers.
+It can be embedded inside applications written in Javascript, Python3, Rust or Golang.

 **Zencode** is the name of the DSL executed by Zenroom: it is similar to human language and can process large data structures while